Medically reviewed by:

 Signs and Symptoms of Alcohol Abuse

 It is usually easy to recognize when someone has been abusing alcohol.
-They will
+Signs and symptoms can include:

 Even one instance of overindulgence can lead to dangerous and even life-threatening consequences.
 But those who participate in this behavior consistently and have trouble stopping are suffering from an alcohol use disorder.
-According to the National Library of Medicine, the signs and symptoms of this disorder include:
+The signs and symptoms of this disorder include:

 - Wanting to cut back on drinking and not being able to